edinburghhacklab/hacklab-policies/health_and_safety/roof_risk_assessment.rst

 Good housekeeping throughout the roof work is very important - unsecured tools or equipment should never be left on parapet walls or roof edges   |
   * - Hot works on roofs
     - Workers
-    - No hot work is to be conducted - If hot work is required, a task-specific RAMS will be submitted.
+    - No hot work is to be conducted - If hot work is required, a task-specific Risk Assessment and Method Statement (RAMS) will be submitted.
     - None / None Applicable
   * - Electrical hazards
     - Workers